Saudi Aramco gives nine banks top roles on world's biggest IPO: sources

 Aramco has selected JPMorgan (JPM.N), Morgan Stanley (MS.N) and Saudi Arabia’s National Commercial Bank (1180.SE), which were previously working on the share sale before it was paused last year, the sources said, declining to be identified due to commercial sensitivities.

-It has also chosen Bank of America Merrill Lynch (BAC.N), Goldman Sachs (GS.N), Credit Suisse (CSGN.S), Citi (C.N), HSBC (HSBA.L) and Saudi Arabia’s Samba 1090.SE, they added.
+It has also chosen Bank of America Merrill Lynch (BAC.N), Goldman Sachs (GS.N), Credit Suisse (CSGN.S), Citi (C.N), HSBC (HSBA.L) and Saudi Arabia’s Samba (1090.SE), they added.

 JPMorgan, Bank of America, Credit Suisse and HSBC declined to comment.
 Aramco and the remaining banks did not immediately respond to a request for comment.